Pedestrian and Cycling Strategies and Action Plan Q&A

 - Northwest Hydro Corridor Pathway (Phase I)

-The public service is seeking Council approval for the Pedestrian and Cycling Strategies - a long term policy document that will serve as a roadmap to support and encourage Winnipeg to walk and cycle more often.
+The Pedestrian and Cycling Strategies--a long term policy document--is a roadmap to support and encourage Winnipeg to walk and cycle more often.

 The Pedestrian and Cycling Strategies will provide direction for potential civic investments in infrastructure and support programs over the short, medium, and long-term, to help make walking and cycling in Winnipeg safe, convenient, attractive, and accessible.

 Why did we do these Strategies?

 Council mandated this project through the Transportation Master Plan in 2011.
 Throughout the development of the Strategies, there has been a significant level of interest from the public.
 It is evident that providing safe, convenient, accessible and well maintained pedestrian and cycling infrastructure is important to most Winnipeggers.

 What is the benefit of the Strategies, and for whom?

 This project will improve the quality of life for all Winnipeggers.
 The City needs a roadmap to prioritize infrastructure programs and policy to support a growing and dynamic City in which most people are either currently walking or cycling, or want to do more.